achudy/bd_biblioteka/README.md

 * login
 * password

-Parameters:
+Form data:
 * login (str)

 Example usage:
-* /users/user?login=achudy
+* /users/user -d "login=achudy"

-Gets you only the user with login "achudy"
+Gets you only the user with login "achudy".
+If not admin, will only see info about himself.

 #### GET /penalty
 Basic authentication: